acmElectronics/Smart_Street_Lighting/README.md

 # Smart_Street_Lighting
-A fully automatic Smart lighting solution.
+A completely automated Smart lighting solution.

+This project was created during BAJAJ Hackathon at IITB Techfest 2017.